-The tale of Doc Reinhart:
+The (partially fictional) tale of Doc Reinhart:

 You may know of him already since a part of him still exists in most all of us, but Doc Reinhart is an ex medical doctor born and raised in a lower middle class family in the suburbs of Tombstone, Arizona.
 He remembers a distant life somewhat isolated, happy and protected, but all too soon he was released into a vicious and ignorant surrounding land.
 He tried hard to isolate himself and traveled many years on a path of discipline, questioning, self scrutiny and self-restraint, realizing that though he experienced the joys of overcoming his own limitations, obstacles and corruption, he possessed a growing anger and deep rooted hostility soon to be realized as the result of a lie.
 The world was nothing like he was shown, was not what he had remembered or imagined, and reflected none of what he had become.
 The tools he had developed to help others were constantly blunted with the blows of swords and sought after by the ravenous.
-The princess he wished to save would deem him charmingly brave, but unsettlingly dangerous and unbelievable.
+The princess he wished to save deemed him charmingly brave, but surreptitiously tried to destroy him.
 He would spend days at a time in dark rooms pondering these events and trying to reconcile his past.
 Though one could never tell by his light-hearted humorous spirit, Doc Reinhart has often been misunderstood and has enjoyed no more than random moments of solace from a passerby.
 For this reason, he relates most wholeheartedly with the homeless and dejected.
 Doc has the special power of mind reading and can manufacture light from disappointment and frustration born of the good.
 He has been known to mention a small town known as Wild Horse Junction.
 Nobody has ever confirmed its actuality, but he swears on his bones of its existence and tries endlessly to find it.

 The entrance to this town supposedly reads: